Human beings are hard-wired to focus on the present.

 Professor Arman Eshraghi is an expert in behavioural finance and explains that when it comes to events that happen in the long-term, whether it’s going into retirement, etc. we don’t plan for them sufficiently because we don’t see them as sufficiently close.

-Fintech applications basically can allow you to automate your decision to invest in the markets without much thinking, so you really make a decision once, you make a commitment once, and then effectively, the process of investment gets automated — let’s say, every 20th of the month.
+Fintech applications can allow you to automate your decision to invest in the markets without much thinking, you make a commitment once, and then effectively, the process of investment gets automated.

 Committing to increasing our pension contributions as time goes by is another very valuable discipline.
-Research by some economists in the US shows that there are techniques like “save more tomorrow”, which effectively means that you make the decision to invest a base level and then, effectively, you add to it a little bit every month.
+Research by some economists in the US shows that there are techniques like “save more tomorrow”, which effectively means that you make the decision to invest a base level and then add to it a little bit every month.

 Over time, this grows into a significant amount of investment which would then hopefully be a source of income for the long-term and for retirement.